 - Calathea lancifolia – Also know as Rattlesnake Plant, this long narrow-leafed calathea is also considered the easiest in the family.
 She’s cute, with her ornate studded leaves with ruby backsides.

 - Calathea ornata – Also known as Pinstripe Plant, is a somewhat darker green species that prefers more diffused light than others.
 Check out one its cultivars, Beauty Star, which has light green diffused through the leaf and is said to be easier to get the light requirements right.

 - Calathea roseopicta – This species has been cultivated into many color varieties ranging from dark purple, to the stunning medallion variety.
 The roseopicta’s leaves can get quite large and round making it a real eye catcher.

-- Calathea leitzii – The White Fusion, this variegated Calathea was a plant mutation discovered by accident at a nursery in Malaysia — it’s quite a sight to see!
+- Calathea leitzii 'Fusion White' – this variegated Calathea was a plant mutation discovered by accident at a nursery in Malaysia — it’s quite a sight to see!
 It looks as though someone painted little white brush strokes along the leaf, with lilac purple backsides.
 Although it is known to be a tricky house plant, with persistent watering, maintaining some level of humidity, and the right diffused bright light this plant will flourish in your home.